-Machine Check Architecture Recovery, or MCA Recovery, is an advanced RAS feature which when used in conjunction with operating systems that support it, can prevent some types of uncorrectable memory errors from crashing the entire system.
+Machine Check Architecture Recovery, or MCA Recovery, is an advanced RAS feature which when used in conjunction with operating systems that support it, can prevent some uncorrectable memory errors from generating an unexpected system-wide outage event.
 MCA Recovery is not a memory-specific RAS feature.
-Its capabilities extend to various forms of CPU data consumption including data from I/O. However, the scope of MCA Recovery discussed here will be limited to data consumption from system memory.
+Its capabilities extend to various forms of CPU data consumption including data from I/O. The scope of MCA Recovery discussed here will be limited to data consumption from system memory.

-Essentially MCA Recovery is a capability by the CPU to detect an uncorrectable error, signal to the OS that the detection has occurred and allow the OS to gracefully contain the issue.
-The outcome depends entirely on the point of UCE detection and whether the impacted memory is associated with kernel space or user/application space.
+Essentially, MCA Recovery is a CPU capability that allows BIOS to signal consumption of an uncorrectable error to the operating system through a Machine Check Exception.
+This allows the OS an opportunity to potentially perform memory error containment.
+The outcome depends entirely on whether the impacted memory is associated with kernel space or user/application/VM space: